 That said, since I first wrote this article I have discovered that all the jump lines go back to just a few main roots, then from there back to major root of an early English Thoroughbred and even behind him to the Irish Hobby.
 I know this is not what you expect, and it certainly took me by surprise, but that is where decades of pedigree tracing has led.

 Here is a new point for you to think about.
 The evidence is undeniable that the Thoroughbred has reigned supreme at the very upper levels of achievement seeing that sixteen out of the twenty (80%) are Thoroughbred and significantly for us is that many of those are of American Thoroughbred lines.
-The Thoroughbred, so very obvious just by my simple research, is one of the greatest sport horse breeds in the world--yet it is not included in the breed 'world' rankings that so many of you rely on for unbiased reporting of the reigning breeds in Olympic style sport.
+The Thoroughbred, so very obvious just by my simple research, is one of, or possibly the greatest sport horse breeds in the world--yet it is not included in the breed 'world' rankings that so many of you rely on for unbiased reporting of the reigning breeds in Olympic style sport.
 This is because most of us have failed to recognize the 'world rankings' published by the WBFSH are a marketing ploy, not a true world view at all, and it is in place to present their member breeds as the ones for you to buy--really.
 If what I am saying is not correct, why then is possibly the greatest sport breed of them all: the Thoroughbred, not included in the 'world' rankings.
 And don't be confused by their member breeds 'allowing' TB as a cross, that is not the same thing at all, and they will only register a Thoroughbred in their member registries if they decide to.
 See Market Share page and its attachments for your wake up call on this.

 It has to be just our lack of knowledge that has allowed us to agree with the 'warmblood' association's view of our domestic Thoroughbred.
 And I am ashamed to admit that when I was actively involved in breeding in the 'European' manner and following the warmblood registries instructions that I accepted their decidedly unfavorable view of our domestic Thoroughbred.
 But the evidence is clear, our Thoroughbred produces sport horses of the very highest excellence and ability.
 And the Thoroughbred itself is the one constant in all equine sport, not some mythical European centuries old breed!

 Now, as breeders we want to be enlightened to what bloodlines--domestic or foreign, produce the winners--it is a key to our success.
-And in the hall of fame inductees you do see the same bloodlines repeated over and over- such as Nearco-Pharos, Teddy, Black Toney-Domino, Man O'War-Fair Play, Hanover-Hamburg, Le Sancy, Hurry On, Rock Sand, Dollar, Blandford, The Tetrarch-Roi Herode.
+And in the Hall of Fame inductees you do see the same bloodlines repeated over and over- such as Nearco-Pharos, Teddy, Black Toney-Domino, Man O'War-Fair Play, Hanover-Hamburg, Le Sancy, Hurry On, Rock Sand, Dollar, Blandford, Spearmint-Carbine, The Tetrarch-Roi Herode.
 For example, the magnificent Sinjon carries Roi Herode on his top line through The Tetrarch and his dam sire is War Glory a 3/4 brother to War Admiral, a Fair Play grandson.
 And we see that For the Moment descends from Teddy on the sire line through Bull Lea and from Double Jay, a grandson of Black Toney, on the dam side.
 In my updates on each selected example I will give the root jump source behind the recognized line.
-In this case, Sinjon, he is overwhelmingly saturated in the root jump lines of Clemence and Lexington RH.
+In this case, Sinjon, he is overwhelmingly saturated (critical mass) in the root jump lines of Clemence and Lexington RH.
 In For The Moment, the jump roots are Birdcatcher and Lexington RH.
-(The jump source is indicated in the lineages by the principle we call critical mass, which is the point of genetic saturation where the genetics of that ancestor rules the genotype--see Understand Pedigrees.)
+(The jump source is indicated in the lineages by the principle we call critical mass, which is the point of genetic saturation where the genetics of that ancestor rules the genotype--see Understanding Pedigrees.)

 I said this will be a brief analysis, and so I will just pull a couple of these top American Thoroughbreds out for our inspection--for a full reporting see Legacy of Lexington.